Overview, Distinctive Features & Academic Principles

 • Faculty members have practical experience in law enforcement, courts, and corrections.

-• Uniformed officers receive a 10 percent discount on tuition.
+• All full time criminal justice employees receive a 10 percent discount on tuition.

 Guilford's five academic principles are reflected in the Criminal Justice Master's Program design: